-From what they don’t tell you to pre-op C-section tips, real mamas share their experience of having a Cesarean Section in Singapore
+From what they don’t tell you before the c-section operation to recovery tips, real mamas share their experience of having a cesarean section in Singapore (plus why you should read this even if you plan to have a vaginal birth)

-That said, we are not promoting C-sections in this article, though we are promoting being informed about them (even if you are planning and hoping for a vaginal birth).
-Afterall, there can be risks (to both mother and baby – more on this later), as with any surgery.
+That said, we are not promoting c-sections in this article, though we are promoting being informed about them (even if you are planning and hoping for a vaginal birth – as if you do end up needing an emergency c-section we found that being mentally prepped helped with recovery).
 Read on for cesarean tips from prepping yourself, to things to know during your c-section, scar management and more!

 1. Cesarean section: planned (elective) c-section vs emergency c-section